cogentcore/core/README.md

 * get rid of all the extra Config calls in SetStyle and Render!

 * fix all `Set..`, `...Action` state-changing methods to detect whether Config, layout, or just render is needed.
+Also add return val so chain-based setting works.

 * in general, "SetNeedsFullReRender" -> SetNeedsLayout(vp, updt) or true

 * TextField:KeyChord -- need dialog!  should have a better mech for this.

+* does StageMgr need ordmap or could just use slices?  do we ever actually lookup by name??

 ## Window is not a Ki